KKR has acquired Corel (including its recent acquisition Parallels), reportedly for $1B+ – TechCrunch

 KKR’s interest in Corel was first rumored in May, when PE Hub reported the two were in talks for a sale valued at over $1 billion.
 At the time, representatives of Corel declined to comment, although our sources inside the company indicated that the reports were not inaccurate.

-Fast forward to today, and both KKR and and a spokesperson for Parallels/Corel declined to comment.
+Fast-forward to today, and both KKR and and a spokesperson for Parallels/Corel declined to comment.
 But, we now have a copy of the memo provided by an internal source that has been sent out to staff announcing that the deal has indeed closed, and that Corel is now officially part of the KKR family of companies.

 According to the memo, KKR is very optimistic about Corel’s prospects.
 It plans to give Corel an “infusion of capital” to accelerate its growth, which will go into two areas.
 First will be expanding operations for the existing business: Corel is the company behind a number of longstanding software brands including WordPerfect, Corel Draw, WinZip, PaintShop Pro.
 Second will be making acquisitions (and the sheer proliferation of promising startups in the last decade dedicated to all variety of apps and other software that may have found it a challenge to scale means Corel could have rich pickings).